ArkEcosystemArchive/platform-sdk/docs/coins/services/transaction.md

 		senderPublicKey: "039180ea4a8a803ee11ecb462bb8f9613fcdb5fe917e292dbcc73409f0e98f8f22",
 	},
 	sign: {
-		passphrases: [
+		mnemonics: [
-			"this is a top secret passphrase 1",
+			"this is a top secret mnemonic 1",
-			"this is a top secret passphrase 2",
+			"this is a top secret mnemonic 2",
-			"this is a top secret passphrase 3",
+			"this is a top secret mnemonic 3",
 		],
-		passphrase: "this is a top secret passphrase 1",
+		mnemonic: "this is a top secret mnemonic 1",
 	},
 });
 ```